finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 };
 ```

-We have already tell `postcss-loader` where to look for the config file, let's create that **postcss** config file inside our config folder:
+We have already tell `postcss-loader` where to look for the config file, let's create a **postcss** config file inside our config folder:

 <small>Note: For convention name of **PostCSS** config file, you can read more in [here](https://github.com/michael-ciniawsky/postcss-load-config#usage).
 In this guide we'll using `postcss.config.js` format.</small>